MehediEhteshum/MehediEhteshum/README.md

 <h3><a href="https://www.linkedin.com/in/mehediehteshum/">Software Engineer (Full Stack)</a>, <a href="https://www.linkedin.com/in/mehediehteshum/">IT System/Cloud Professional</a> from Canada</h3>

-Throughout my professional career, I have gained experience and certifications in Cloud Technologies, different Software Development stacks, Customer Service and Engineering.
-I have owned, executed, coordinated and collaborated in projects and delivered on time through planning, problem solving, documentation, communication and client handling.
-Continuous learning and development are an integral part of my career for growing and establishing myself towards Software Engineering, Cloud Computing, Cyber Security and Information Technology.
+A Software and IT professional who turns business ideas into value-added services.
+I have experience and certifications in Software Development stacks, Cloud Computing, Information Technology, Customer Service and Engineering.
+I have owned, executed, coordinated, and collaborated on projects and delivered on time through planning, problem-solving, documentation, communication, and client handling.
+Continuous learning and development are integral parts of my career.

 <h2>🎆 Projects </h2>